Mastering Financial Biases in Divorce: A Guide for Professionals

 - Introduce Objective Standards: Immediately counter initial offers with data-driven analysis like state-specific support calculations.

-- Frame the Discussion: Discuss principles and goals of the division before assigning values.
+- Frame the Discussion: Discuss principles and goals of the division before assigning specific dollar values.

 - Educate the Client: Explain that initial offers are strategic and should be evaluated against objective criteria rather than emotional reaction.